VpgMackan/fylr.chat/README.md

 ## Project Structure

-This project is a monorepo containing several packages:
+This project is a monorepo containing several microservices and shared packages:

 -   `packages/web`: The Next.js frontend application.
 -   `packages/backend`: The NestJS backend API that serves as the central orchestrator.
--   `packages/ai-gateway`: A FastAPI service that provides a unified interface to AI models.
+-   `packages/ai-gateway`: A FastAPI service that provides a unified interface to various AI models.
--   `packages/ingestor`: Contains versioned ingestor services for processing and embedding uploaded files (e.g., `text-python-1` for PDF, Markdown, and plain text).
+-   `packages/ingestor`: Contains versioned worker services for processing and embedding uploaded files.
--   `packages/generator`: A Python worker for generating summaries.
+-   `packages/generator`: A Python worker for generating summaries and podcasts.
 -   `packages/types`: Shared TypeScript types and DTOs used across the backend and frontend.
--   `docs`: Contains detailed documentation on architecture, setup, and more.

-For more details, see the [**Architecture Overview**](./docs/architecture.md).
+For a more detailed explanation, please see the **[Architecture Overview](https://github.com/VpgMackan/fylr.chat/wiki/Architecture-Overview)** on our Wiki.